Skip to content

 name Required string - The name of the API (required).
 Used to generate class names and file paths.

-namespace string - The namespace for the Smithy API.
+namespace string - The namespace for the Smithy API (only applicable for the smithy framework).
 Defaults to your monorepo scope

 directory string packages The directory to store the application in.